rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 To assign permissions by user group, perform the following steps:

+1. Select **Account > Permissions**.

-1. Click **Assign by User**.
+2. Select **Assign by User**.

-2. Select a group from the User Groups Column.
+3. Select a group from the User Groups Column.

-3. Select the checkbox next to the permissions you would like to assign to that group.
+4. Select the checkbox next to the permissions you would like to assign to that group.

-4. Click **Save Changes**.
+5. Click **Save Changes**.

+This updates the permissions of all users in the selected group.

+#### User permission types

 The following table explains the different permission options.